rmaicle/dlang-guide/properties/index.md

   To evaluate source as an expression, it must be enclosed within parenthesis.

 `property`
-: built-in Type Properties or a user-defined type property.
+: built-in or user-defined type property.
-  See list of all [built-in Type Properties](/dlang-guide/properties/alphabetical.html).
+  See list of all [built-in type properties](/dlang-guide/properties/alphabetical.html).

 </div>

 Type-specific properties are described in their respective sections along with more specific examples.